Radio RaBe

 The 30+ music programs cover a wide range of musical styles: reggae, blues, world music, as well as music from nearly all European countries, such as the Balkans or Italy.
-RaBe provides Bern and the surrounding region with an important community resource of essential information and support for the integration of the foreign community in Berne.
+RaBe provides Bern and the surrounding region with an important community resource of essential information and support for the integration of the foreign community in Bern.

-On 17 June 2011 it was announced that Radio RaBe has been awarded the Cultural Prize of Canton Berne 2011.
+On 17 June 2011 it was announced that Radio RaBe has been awarded the Cultural Prize of Canton of Bern 2011.
 The prize includes a cash award of 30,000 Swiss Francs.

+For 29 years, broadcasts were made from Randweg 21 in Bern's Lorraine neighborhood.
+Due to building renovations, the station moved to Sulgenrain 28 in the Marzili neighborhood in 2025.